tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/before/exercises.md

 ### Topic 5: Git and GitHub

 Okay.
-Now you know how to make files, folders, etc,
+Now you know how to access and work with files, folders, etc,  We have to take it a bit further.
+In our business, we don't just need to access the current version of our code.
+We may have made mistakes along the way, made messes for ourselves, and want to access older versions of our code for this reason (and for making working in teams easier), we use version control systems.

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 It is a command line tool that we will be using for every project we do in class.
 Again, the objective is not to become an expert before the class, but just to start to get comfortable.